Spring Garden Revival

 Seasonal Pruning Calendar, Wildlife Protection & Species-Specific Timing for Marblehead's Climate Zone 6b

 Marblehead’s climate (USDA Zone 6b) shapes the optimal timing for tree pruning.
-Most species benefit from dormant season pruning (late winter/early spring, February–March).
-Spring-blooming trees (magnolia, crabapple, dogwood) should be pruned after flowering (May–June).
-Summer pruning is limited to emergency hazard removal, while fall is generally avoided except for select species.
-Oak pruning is strictly limited to November–March to prevent oak wilt, and elm pruning is best done during dormancy to avoid Dutch elm disease.
-Wildlife protection requires nesting bird surveys from March–August and visual checks for active nests or bat colonies.
-Tool sanitation with 70% isopropyl alcohol or 10% bleach solution between trees is mandatory to prevent disease spread.
-For weather, avoid work during drought, excessive heat (>90°F), or ice storms.
+Most species benefit from dormant season work (Feb-March), while spring-blooming trees are pruned after flowering (May-June).
+Summer pruning is limited to emergency hazard removal to avoid stress, and late fall is generally avoided.
+For oaks, pruning is strictly limited to Nov-March to prevent oak wilt.
+Dutch elm disease and emerald ash borer management also require dormant season timing.
+Tool sanitation with 70% isopropyl alcohol or 10% bleach solution between trees is mandatory.
+Wildlife protection includes nesting bird surveys (March-August) and visual inspections for active nests or dens, with work rescheduled if wildlife is present.
+Weather conditions, such as excessive heat (>90°F) or drought, are also considered.

 Phone: (781) 631-1750